yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                  NOTE: For 'Multi-Warnings Detected' review Help>Console Window for details
                        ..
 The search for warnings stops after the first occurrence of each type of error it finds....

+KEY TO ROW FORMATTING ON SUMMARY SCREEN:
+Against each row you may see (in small grey characters) the following (text) with these meanings (when option enabled):
+(curr)          Will display the selected currency's ID when the base currency is not selected - e.g. 'GBP' or 'USD' (avg/by: x)     Average by operand
+(balasof)       Balance asof date
+(rems)          Reminders included
+(cb)            Cost Basis (no cash is being included) (cb-c)          Cost Basis, including cash from selected investment accounts (urg)           Unrealised Gains
+(cg)            Capital Gains
+(cg-s)          Capital Gains - Short Term value (cg-l)          Capital Gains - Long Term value
+(fmc)           Final maths calculation is being applied (txd)           Tax dates are being used
+(uor: x)        Maths using another row(x) is being applied

+NOTE: If you enable debug mode, then these may be expanded into fuller definitions where appropriate.
+(uuid: x)       When debugging, the row's UUID(x) will be shown.
+Useful when using CMD-SHIFT-I and CMD-SHIFT-L

 ACCOUNT SELECTION LIST: